-We also added the following new Computer Bible Games Books 1 & 2 through their newly formed non-profit NEW COVENANT MINISTRIES organization after the original books officially went "out-of-print" and the copyright reverted back to the Conrods.
-Philip completed the third COMPUTER BIBLE GAMES - BOOK 3 programming tutorial as a digital eBook which he distributed on various Christian BBS networks.
-COMPUTER BIBLE GAMES - BOOK 3 included the Microsoft GW-BASIC source code for all the original Bible Computer Games plus the following newCOMPUTER BIBLE GAMES that were written exclusively for the IBM PC Compatible platform: The Lost Coin Game, Elijah and The Ravens, David and the Giants, Journey of the Wise Men, The Sermon on the Mount, The Sheep and the Goats, The Good Shepherd, Paul & the Jailor, The Prodical Son Game, Old Testament Books I & II, New Testament Books I & II, Bible Books I & II, Bible Who is it, Where is it, and What is it, The Bible BAGELS Series and The Bible TOE-TAC-TIC Series.
+We also added the following new Computer Bible Games that were written exclusively for the IBM PC-DOS / MS-DOS Compatible platform: The Lost Coin Game, Elijah and The Ravens, David and the Giants, Journey of the Wise Men, The Sermon on the Mount, The Sheep and the Goats, The Good Shepherd, Paul & the Jailer, The Prodigal Son Game, Old Testament Books I & II, New Testament Books I & II, Bible Books I & II, Bible Who is it, Where is it, and What is it, The Bible BAGELS Series and The Bible TOE-TAC-TIC Series.